jimmy-chao/vue-ticket/README.md

 7. **Submit** button should submit all the information and display the Ticket Details page with all the information you used in the previous form.

-Overall, it was a greate learning experience of using a new framework.
+Overall, it was a great learning experience of using a new framework.